 Marbella faces west.
 That matters at sunset.
 These are the rooftop bars where the light hits the Mediterranean and you actually want to be there when it does.

-These five rooftop bars face the right direction, open early enough to get a seat, and are worth the price of a cocktail when the sky turns orange.
+These seven rooftop bars for sunset in Marbella face the right direction, open early enough to get a seat, and earn the price of a cocktail when the sky turns orange.

 Benabola Sky Lounge